How fit or fat should I be?

 Fitpackers Reality Show

-be sunny, hot and humid.
+be sunny and dry.
 It will probably be some of each.
-Prepare for cool, wet weather, but
+Prepare for cool and wet weather with

-Expect some insects such as mosquitoes and no-see-ums (biting midges)
+Expect some insects such as mosquitoes, big spiders and no-see-ums (biting midges).

 Bring very small containers of personal items like toothpaste and hand sanitizer.